maliahavlicek/ci_mentor_insights/PORTFOLIO_5_DJANGO_ECOMMERCE.md

 ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-**At this point, you should use gitHub Issues Templates** to track test cases and defects.
+**At this point, you should use gitHub Issues Templates and Test Case** to track test cases and defects.
 Here's a [document](https://docs.google.com/document/d/1nDS5tZeMO77Dfq85IZGMSV6C41XaPm9FwcpR3k-UTVc/edit#heading=h.3kdbr3tqbzi) I put together for this process.

+You should make sure your test cases cover the following:
 ## Cross Browser and Cross Device Testing

 To save time, you can create this type of table